dietervdwes/ChemHelp/README.md

 Double click on a text Episode eg. from an email then Alt + Right Click opens a Menu to open features with the episode.

-FPSA button on ChemHelp to add a Free PSA to the current episode.
+FPSA button on ChemHelp to add a Free PSA to the current episode and remove the CDUM2.
+(Requires the cdum.png file to be present in "My Documents" folder) dCDUM button removes the CDUM2 only.

 Login button: Runs the login script